ssanj/babyloncandle/posts/2018-01-12-stacking-the-readert-writert-monad-transformer-stack-in-haskell.md

 The _mapM_ function is run as follows:

-1. Each _runReaderT process'_ is supplied a Person from the _peopleDb_ function, which then returns a  ReaderT Person (WriterT String IO) String.
+1. Each _runReaderT process'_ is supplied a Person from the _peopleDb_ function, which then returns a  WriterT String IO String.
-1. These results are then collected as a ReaderT Person (WriterT String IO) [String]
+1. These results are then collected as a WriterT String IO [String].

 Here's how we derive the result by replacing each type parameter with the actual types: